Last updated on December 7th, 2025 at 07:42 am

 Insects and Diseases on Jujube Tree

-It’s not prone to diseases and or insects.
+It’s not prone to diseases or insects.
 This makes it a good tree to plant for ornamental purposes or as a small fruit tree in your backyard.

 Greenhouse Manager, Master Gardener, and Webmaster.